How to Get Rid of Private Mortgage Insurance (PMI)

 1. Wait for Automatic Cancellation

-The federal Homeowners Protection Act of 1998 (also called the PMI Cancellation Act) requires your loan servicer to automatically cancel your PMI on the date you reach the milestone of having 22% equity in your home.
+- When you reach 22% equity in your home.
+Your lender must cancel your PMI on the date you reach the milestone of having 22% equity in your home.
 You may also see this written as the scheduled date when the principal balance is 78% of the home's original value.

-Whatever your situation may be, you must be current on your mortgage payments to qualify for automatic PMI cancellation.
+Tip: You must be current on your mortgage payments to qualify for automatic PMI cancellation through either of the options above.

 2. Request Early PMI Cancellation